Paul Siever

-Paul Siever (born August 10, 1969) is a former American football offensive tackle in the National Football League for the Washington Redskins, Jacksonville Jaguars, and Chicago Bears.
+Paul Siever (born August 10, 1969) is an American former football offensive tackle in the National Football League (NFL) for the Washington Redskins, Jacksonville Jaguars, and Chicago Bears.
+He was drafted in the third round of the 1992 NFL Draft with the 74th overall pick by Washington.
 He played High school football for the Downingtown Whippets and college football for Penn State University.
 He was an All-American in both High School and College.
-He is currently the Assistant Principal at the Technical College High School - Pennocks Bridge Campus.
+He was the Assistant Principal at the Technical College High School - Pennocks Bridge Campus.
+He is now the dean of students at TCHS Pickering.